chapel-lang/chapel/doc/rst/developer/bestPractices/NewTestSystem.rst

 -------------------------------------------------------------------------------
 **Helper files**
 -------------------------------------------------------------------------------
+foo.catfiles        line separated list of files to include when validating the
+                    expected output
-foo.catfiles        files to include when validating the expected output foo.prediff         script that is run on the test output, before taking the
+CATFILES            directory-wide list of files to compare with output foo.prediff         script that is run on the test output, before taking the
                     diff between the output and .good file PREDIFF             directory-wide script that is run over test output